-Constant-attendance allowance: Equal to 40% of the pension.
+Constant-attendance allowance: Equal to 40% of the insured's annual earnings used for benefit calculation purposes.

-Pensions are paid monthly if the assessed degree of disability is 75% or more; quarterly or yearly if the assessed degree of disability is less than 10%.
+Pensions are paid monthly if the assessed degree of disability is 75% or more; quarterly or annually if the assessed degree of disability is less than 10%.